stephiesuzanne/TinDog/README.md

 # TinDog
-Tindog is the first social app for dog lovers who want to connect with other owners nearby.
-It's a fun way to meet new people around us that share a similar passion for canines — whether it's to build new friendships or even make a love connection.
+Tindog is a fictional social dating app for dog owners to help their furry friends find soulmates.

 Built using html, css, & bootstrap.